 Q: Whats the difference between a gas insert and gas fireplace?

-A: Gas inserts "inserts" into an existing wood burning fireplace whereas gas fireplaces install into a wood framed wall.
+A: Gas inserts "insert" into an existing wood burning fireplace whereas gas fireplaces install into a wood framed wall.
 Gas fireplaces are used when building a new home or adding one during a remodel.

 Q: What areas do you cover?